Underwater Image Enhancement via Dehazing and Color Restoration: Experiments

 \subsection{Other Comparisons}

 To further demonstrate that our proposed method has better color correction and broader applications than other methods, qualitative analyses were conducted on Test-S300 and Test-U90.
 Each image underwent histogram display, Canny edge detection, and saliency object detection.
 The saliency object detection method was referenced from~\cite{F3Net}, and Fig.~\ref{fig:VisualComparison6} and Fig.~\ref{fig:VisualComparison7} show the corresponding results.
-For Test-S300 and Test-U90, with the exception of WaterFormer, all methods failed to adequately reproduce the color distribution, gradient distribution, and salient feature distribution of the true/reference images.
-For example, the UDAformer generated color artifacts on Test-S300, which incurred inaccurate edge detection results.
-Meanwhile, when applied to Test-U90, MLLE uniformly processed all channels, which introduced gradient noise and diminished the salient features of the image.
+For Test-S300 and Test-U90, MLLE, HFM, and UDAformer failed to accurately reproduce the color, gradient, and saliency features of the reference images.
+For example, UDAformer introduced color artifacts in Test-S300, leading to inaccurate edge detection results.
+MLLE applied uniform processing across all channels in Test-U90, introducing gradient noise and reducing saliency features.
+Conversely, DM-water, GuidedHybSensUIR, and WaterFormer restored the information more accurately.
+Upon closer inspection, WaterFormer provided the most precise results.
+For instance, WaterFormer showed a more accurate color distribution in Test-S300, and it yielded results similar to DM-water in Test-U90, while being closer to the reference image in terms of color histogram and saliency feature detection results.
 In summary, WaterFormer exhibited outstanding performance in the UIE task and proves to be the most beneficial in related applications.